Toonzbad/RandavaProject/README.md

 # 🎲 RandavaProject

-Randava é uma linguagem experimental e compilador voltado para aleatoriedade baseada em dados quânticos reais.
+Randava é uma linguagem experimental e compilador voltado para aleatoriedade baseada em dados quânticos reais (Sendo a primeira no planeta até então).
 Seu principal foco é ser um motor de aleatoriedade que possa ser embutido em sistemas como jogos, simulações, decisões automatizadas e testes com entropia verdadeira.

-Randava is an experimental language and compiler focused on randomness based on real quantum data.
+Randava is an experimental language and compiler focused on randomness based on real quantum data (Being the first on the planet so far).
 Its main goal is to serve as a randomness engine that can be embedded in systems like games, simulations, automated decisions, and true entropy testing.

 O projeto já inclui :
 - Suporte para scripts no formato .randjava